ImmutableWebApps/immutablewebapps.github.io/README.md

 The infrastructure to support _Immutable Web Apps_ is composed of three parts:

-- A static web server to host the web application
+- __Web Application Server__: A static web server to host a web application environment by serving `index.html`.
-- A static web server to host the static assets
+- __Static Asset Server__: A static web server to host the immutable static assets.
-- A content delivery network to optimize the delivery of the web application and static assets
+- __API__: One or more publicly exposed endpoints to interact with the web application backend.

-The two web servers have different characteristics:
+The two static web servers have different behaviors:

 | | Web Application Server | Static Asset Server |
 | --- | --- | --- |